telerik/xaml-docs/controls/radcallout/features/popupusage/animations.md

 ### Move Animation

-The __CalloutAnimation.Move__ animation adds moving effect opening/closing state of the Popup.
+The __CalloutAnimation.Move__ animation adds a moving effect to the opening/closing state of the Popup.

 #### __[C#] Example 5: Setting Move Animation__
 {{region csharp-radcallout-features-animations-6}}